 ❀ Wide Range of Stories

-Battle of the Bands edited by Lauren Lauren Gibaldi and Eric Smith is a unique and entertaining anthology about the titular battle of the bands competition.
+Battle of the Bands by Lauren Lauren Gibaldi and Eric Smith (editors) is a unique and entertaining anthology about the titular battle of the bands competition.
 I loved the wide range of stories within it, and I had many favourites.
 The audiobook version is also well-produced, with a full cast that captures the community of the event.
 Everyone, whether a music fan or a music hater, is sure to find something for them in the pages of this book.